-Generally, courses taken to meet a specific degree requirement cannot be double-counted (used to satisfy any other degree requirement).
+In Indianapolis, generally courses taken to meet a specific degree requirement cannot be double-counted (i.e., used to satisfy any other degree requirement).
 Students earning a SPEA major, minor, or certificate may double-count two courses across any allowable combination of these programs.
-In Indianapolis, the following restrictions apply: (1) students are limited to two minors and (2) students may not earn a certificate in the same area as their major.
+The following restrictions apply: 1) students are limited to two minors and 2) SPEA students may not earn a certificate or minor in the same area as their major.